gtoledorodriguez/XRay-Optics-Simulation/README.md

 Run `conda activate agis` to use the virtual environment configured with Conda for this project.

-Then run `python -m optical_simulation.2GratingDiffraction_final` to run the slit simulation.
+Then run `python -m optical_simulation.run_simulation` to run the slit simulation.

 You can also run `python -m optical_simulation.demo.runMultiCoreTest` to run the multi-core test.